quorumcontrol/tupelo-docs/platform_performance.md

 We take performance seriously.

-The best way we can live that is by transparently sharing what we have measured, how the Test-Net has performed and what changes are driving performance improvements.
+The best way we can live that is by transparently sharing what we have measured, how the test network has performed and what changes are driving performance improvements.

 We are currently testing on 21 and 100 signing node clusters.